Web Design Guidelines

 Sponsor & Donor Recognition

-Any web based sponsor or donor recognition must receive written approval from the relevant department and Communications and Public Affairs and include no links to the sponsor or donor's website.
+Any web based sponsor or donor recognition must receive written approval from the relevant department and Communications and Marketing and include no links to the sponsor or donor's website.

 Domain Names & URLs

-Requests for new domain names or web server addresses are submitted to the University's Web Management who, after reviewing our domain name policy will forward approved names to the appropriate staff in Computing and Communications Services for implementation.
+Requests for new domain names or web server addresses are submitted to the Web Strategy Manager who, after reviewing our domain name policy will forward approved domain names to Computing and Communications Services for implementation.